 The Word That Changed How I See Belonging

-It’s a Senegalese word that doesn’t translate neatly into English.
-People often call it “hospitality,” but that barely touches it.
-Teranga is a way of being — an invitation, a responsibility, an openheartedness that begins long before the door opens.
-It’s about how you receive someone, how you make space for them, how you help them feel at home even when they’re far from theirs.
+It’s a Senegalese word that doesn’t translate easily into English.
+People often call it “hospitality,” but that barely scratches the surface.
+Teranga is a way of being.
+It is an invitation, a responsibility, a kind of openheartedness that begins long before you open the door.
+It’s about how you receive someone, how you make space for them, how you help them feel at home even when they are far from theirs.

-That’s what struck me about teranga: it asks for presence, not performance.
-You can’t fake it or outsource it to an algorithm.
+The world moves quickly.
+We automate greetings, schedule meetings, build digital communities.
+We “welcome” followers, “engage” with comments, and do our best to stay visible.
+But often, the warmth feels lost.
+Everyone’s talking, but who is truly inviting?
+That’s what struck me about teranga.
+It asks for presence, not performance.
+You can’t fake it.
+You can’t outsource it to a caption or algorithm.
 It’s the difference between being included and being cared for.

 Jessica Gabrielzyk